 You also have a directory of editors, promotion experts, and anything you can think of that will help you get on the road to publishing and if you have already been published.
 Seriously, this is a one-stop shop where you can get almost everything you need to get published.

 So that’s my top five.
-Those websites were a gift from the heavens.
+Those websites for the unpublished writers were a gift from the heavens.
 I learned a lot along this journey.
 My debut paranormal romance novel came out on December 4, 2018.
 It’s been a wild ride where I have learned more than I ever thought possible.

 It’s all worth it to hold my first book in my hand.
 That was something I never thought I’d be able to do.
 Now, it is done.
 You can do it too.
 Happy writing.